Troutnut.com Fly Fishing for Trout Home

 Regions: East, Midwest, West

-Because Callibaetis ferrugineus is the combination of what were once thought to be different species, it now exists across the country and displays a wide variety of behaviors, including hatching dates.
+Because this taxon is the combination of what were once thought to be a variety of different species, previously published hatch charts are unreliable unless they are related to a particular region.
 Different books dealing with one synonym (Synonym: A former name of a taxon, usually a species.
 Entomologists frequently discover that two insects originally described as different species are one in the same, and they drop one of the names.
 The dropped name is said to be a synonym of the remaining name.
-These changes take a while to trickle into the common knowledge of anglers; for example, Baetis vagans is now a synonym of Baetis tricaudatus.) or another give a variety of different dates, basically showing that this species may be found through most of the season.
-It usually produces two broods, and the angler should consult local hatch charts for their peak times where they are important.
+These changes take a while to trickle into the common knowledge of anglers; for example, Baetis vagans is now a synonym of Baetis tricaudatus.) or another give a variety of different dates, colors, and sizes, basically showing that this species may be found through most of the season and in a variety of configurations.
+It usually produces two broods but can produce three in regions of the West with a longer growing season, and the angler should consult local hatch charts for their peak times and other relevant information.

 Spinner Behavior